shivam9879p/Song-Website/README.md

 * User profile
   - Update Name, email, and password
 * PlayList
-  - Can Make private and public playlist
+  - Can Make private and public playlist of movies
+* Can play songs